 “I will be staying connected with Teaching for Change and will continue to get the word out about the great work being done.”

-Renee Poussaint has advanced the work of Teaching for Change as a special consultant since the spring of 2009.
-Renee is nationally recognized and respected for her work as a documentary filmmaker (Tutu and Franklin: A Journey Towards Peace), award-winning television network journalist, and co-founder of the National Visionary Leadership Project.
-She has brought her expertise from all of this work to Teaching for Change, providing invaluable guidance on communications and organizational development.
+Renee Poussaint (1944-2022) advanced the work of Teaching for Change as a special consultant from 2009 to 2015.
+Renee was nationally recognized and respected for her work as a documentary filmmaker (Tutu and Franklin: A Journey Towards Peace), award-winning television network journalist, and co-founder of the National Visionary Leadership Project.
+She brought her expertise from all of this work to Teaching for Change, providing invaluable guidance on communications and organizational development.

-Renee has also played a direct role in communications, traveling with Teaching for Change staff to Mississippi for professional development and introducing key author events at Busboys and Poets (Patricia Hill Collins and Edwidge Danticat.)
+Renee also played a direct role in communications, traveling with Teaching for Change staff to Mississippi for professional development and introducing key author events at Busboys and Poets such as Patricia Hill Collins and Edwidge Danticat.

-Most recently Renee literally rolled up her sleeves to make two beautiful planters to adorn the entrance to our office.
-Among her many assets is a green thumb.
+Lending her green thumb, Renee rolled up her sleeves to make two beautiful planters to adorn the entrance to our office.

-Renee’s consultations are generally held over lunch at Eatonville Restaurant with Teaching for Change’s Executive Director.
-This has become a fruitful and very enjoyable tradition — one that we look forward to continuing for many years.
+Renee’s consultations were held over lunch at Eatonville Restaurant with Teaching for Change’s executive director.
+This was a fruitful and very enjoyable tradition.